Aditya-Manoj-Paranjpe/ArcCircle-SAP-MM-SQL/Phase1_Design/README.md

 ### Phase 1: SAP MM Business Blueprint (ArcCircle)

 ### Project Concept
+ArcCircle represents the belief that procurement is a continuous loop, not a linear path.
+Every business stage—from Vendor Sourcing to Inventory Management—is a single "Arc."
+When these arcs are engineered with precision and connected, they complete the "Circle" of a functional enterprise lifecycle.

+---

+## The Blueprinting Process (Phase 1)
-This phase documents the Architectural Planning for the ArcCircle enterprise.
-Over the first week of my SQL journey, I used SAP S/4HANA (MM) as a conceptual framework to design a logical business hierarchy.
+In the first week of my SQL journey, I used SAP S/4HANA (MM) as a framework to design the system logic.
+Before writing any code, I architected the enterprise in Excel to solve complex data relationships:

-Rather than jumping straight into code, I "blueprinted" the enterprise in Excel to ensure the database would handle complex business relationships—such as multiple plants under one company code and the link between purchasing and sales.
+1. Hierarchical Integrity: Mapping Plants and Storage Locations under a unified Company Code.
+2. Functional Linking: Bridging the gap between Purchasing (Inbound) and Sales (Outbound).
+3. Data Mapping: Designing 13 Master Data sheets to ensure a "data-ready" schema implementation.

 ---